The happiest Antiques Show on earth!

 - Italia Trattoria: Lovely, current and creative food.
 Great setting, if the weather is warm, the doors roll up to the neighborhood sidewalk.
 More of a date or girls group setting than a family setting.

 - Lindaman’s: Tasty bistro food in a casual, order-at-the-counter setting.
 Kid friendly.

 - Madeleines: Wonderful cafe and patisserie Serving breakfast, lunch all week and dinner on weekends.
 Kid friendly.

 - Manito Taphouse: Hipster setting.
 Great lunch and dinner.
-My favorite is the Curry Wrap with tofu substituted for the chicken.
 Gluten free options.
+Kid friendly.

 - Mizuna: Lovely atmosphere.
 Creative menu with many vegan and vegetarian options.
 Sure to please meat and non-meat lovers.
 A bit fancy.

 - Nudo: Serving ramen and other Asian-inspired dishes.
 Great drinks like fresh Strawberry Soda and more.
 Can be very loud.